kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 The Kin Developer Platform SDKs and tools contain many terms and concepts that you might be unfamilar with and we want to make sure you have a place to reference back to them in case you forget.
 Here is a list of all the key terms and concepts:

+## Accounts
+Accounts (sometimes referred to as wallets) are objects that allow their owners to store and manage funds (Kin) and to perform various Kin transactions.
+There are two basic types of Kin accounts - local (client) account {ref} and blockchain account {ref} .
+Each fully functioning local account has a corresponding blockchain account.

+## Account, local (client)

+A local account is created on a client app (i.e., on a user's device).
+It serves two purposes:
+* Each local account holds its unique identifier known as public/private keypair {ref}, generated when the account is created.
+The keypair also uniquely identify the corresponding blockchain account {ref} and ensures the security of Kin transactions against it.
+* A local account allows its owner to build and send transactions to be processed by the blockchain.
+Each transaction is signed with the private key of the keypair (without disclosing it).

+## Account, blockchain

+Each local (client) account {ref} has a corresponding blockchain account, without which no blockchain transactions can be processed.
+After a local account is created, the public key of its keypair {ref} is used as a unique identifier for creation of the blockchain account.
+See {ref}
+After the blockchain account is created, the public key of the keypair {ref} that it holds allows the blockchain to verify each transaction signed with the private key of the keypair.
+In addition, the blockchain account holds the Kin balance and has access to the account data stored in the blockchain database (e.g., transaction log).

+## Account, Operational
+This is an account that resides on the developer's backend server.
+It is used for signing transactions of account creation and whitelisting using the developer's secret seed {??}.
+This is also the account where the developer stores Kin to pay earns to the users.

+## Account, Cold Storage
+This account is used for storing large amounts of Kin offline and to receive KRE rewards.
+The developer can use this account to replenish the operational account when it’s running low on Kin.

-## Account
+## Creating Accounts

-An account on the Kin blockchain consisting of a public/private key pair, sometimes referred to as simply a wallet.
+This is a two-step process, and the flow requires both the client SDK and the server SDK.
+First, an account is created locally on client, which generates a public/private keypair.
+At this point, no account exists on the blockchain yet.
+Then, the public key is sent to the developer's server, where the server SDK creates a blockchain account using this public address in a process called “onboarding”.
+A successful account creation results in a transaction ID.

 ## AppID

 An appID is a unique identifier assigned to your app by Kin.
 When you initialize your Kin SDK clients with your appID string, it will be automatically added to the memo field of each transaction sent to the Kin Blockchain by your users.
 Your appID will be used to track the activity your application generates so you can be rewarded from the Kin Rewards Engine.
 The appID string consists of three or four UTF-8 characters containing only digits and upper and/or lowercase letters.
 While you are testing your integration in the Kin Test environment, you can use any valid string as long as you only use digits and upper or lowercase letters.

-## Back-End Server
+## Backend Server

-When you're in production, your back-end server will provide crucial Kin services to your users.
+When you're in production, your backend server will provide crucial Kin services to your users.
 Kin provides the [Kin SDK for Python](/python/sdk) and the [Kin SDK for Node.js](/nodejs/sdk) for your use.
 [More...](/kin-architecture-overview#back-end-server)

 ## Channels